Guwahati Police Commissionerate

-The Guwahati Police Commissionerate is the law enforcement agency for the city of Guwahati, Assam.
+The Guwahati Police Commissionerate is the law enforcement agency for the city of Guwahati, Assam, India.
 It is headed by the Commissioner of Police.

 Creation

 The Commissionerate of Police in Guwahati was formed on 1 January 2015.
 It is still in its early stages.

 Re-organization

 Due to the rapid increase in population, there has been a steady increase in crime.
 In view of the above the following structure has been instituted: